 However, during a time when so much uncertainty remains, and budgets and supply chains have been dismantled, it is not entirely surprising that only 21% of the 200 executives in McKinsey and Co.’s recent survey feel that they have the “expertise, resources, and commitment to pursue new growth successfully.”
 Complicated as it may seem, experts agree that committing to a culture of innovation will assist with post-crisis recovery and growth.

-5 strategies for fostering innovative during a crisis:
+5 strategies for fostering innovation during a crisis

 Perhaps a business model has or will need to shift dramatically.
 In the case of rapidly changing needs and a newly competitive environment, it is absolutely imperative that loyal customers remain engaged.
 According to PwC, “54% of companies say customer engagement strategy helps define innovation from early ideation,” and “35% of companies say customers are their most important innovation partners.”
 By increasing transparency to customers, organizations empower loyal supporters to provide real-time feedback, advice, suggestions, requests, and the desire for future innovations.